 Shrimp Chow Mein is an easy, one pot meal that's loaded with shrimp, fresh vegetables and flavor.
 Its the best way to get weeknight dinner on the table in under 30 minutes and is better than takeout!

 Hello noodle lovers!
-Are you a fan of saucy slippery noodles that are bursting with flavour?
+Are you a fan of saucy slippery noodles that are bursting with flavor?
 Me too!

 But thats just me.
 A saucy noodle freak - lover - making slurpy noises as I eat.
 Just for you know.

-Let’s just dessicate that word chow mein for a minute.
+Let's just desiccate that word chow mein for a minute.
 In India, chow mein refers to stir fried noodles.
 Any kind of stir fried noodles are chow mein when we go out to get some chinese food.
 But people all over the world have different definitions of chow mein.
-And that’s okay.
-Because I’ve realised slowly – whats in a name!
+And that's okay.
+Because I've realized slowly - whats in a name!